raspberrypilearning/persuasive-data-presentation/en/step_4.md

 --- task ---

 **Test:** Run your code and make sure that it does what you expect when the user enters their choice.
-If your program has multiple options then make sure that you test that **each** option works as expected.
+If your program has multiple options, then make sure that you test that **each** option works as expected.

 Finally, ask another person to take a look at your program and provide any feedback on the user interaction element.